jackc/pgx/README.md

 Prepared statements are easy to use in pgx.
 Just call Prepare with the name of the statement and the SQL.
-To execute a prepared statement just pass the name of the statement into a Select* or Execute command as the SQL text.
+To execute a prepared statement just pass the name of the statement into a Select* or Exec command as the SQL text.
 It will automatically detect that it is the name of a prepared statement and execute it.